Window Curtains & Drapery Hardware Rods

 4. How to hang curtain rods ?

 Ans: a.
-Decide on how long your curtain rod should be by measuring the interior width of the window and adding four inches to the overall measurement you have gathered.
-It's best to purchase adjustable drapery hardware, so you can just simply adjust its length according to the measurement you have gathered.
+Decide on how long your curtain rod should be by measuring the interior width of the window.
+Add four inches to the measurement of the window you have gathered.
+Buy adjustable drapery hardware because you can simply adjust its length according to the measurement of your windows.

 b.
 Decide on the vertical placement of brackets, and the distance between your curtain rod and window.
 It's best to install your curtain rod 1-1/2” outside of the window on both sides to give your window a larger appearance.